noir-lang/noir/docs/docs/reference/sandbox_reference/index.md

 ## Command line tools

-Aztec-nargo and aztec-builder are command-line tool allowing you to compile smart contracts.
+Aztec-nargo and aztec CLI are command-line tool allowing you to compile smart contracts.
 See the [compiling contracts](../../guides/smart_contracts/how_to_compile_contract.md) page for more information.